kb-dk/ds-solr/paper/experience.md

 Finally, it is my experience that it easier to accommodate multiple metadata models and standards in the same index with dumb-down at indexing.
 In our case we opted for transforming our MODS records to [schema.org](https://schema.org) for the detailed presentation.
-That ontology is rich enough for our landing pages and detailed result sets and it provides an extra bonus, we hope, in that Google would actually be able to index our collection.
+Hence, retrieval will be from a separate datastore.
+The schema.org ontology is rich enough for our landing pages and detailed result sets.
+It provides an extra bonus, we hope, in that Google would actually be able to index our collection.

 The only advantage I can see with at search time dumb-down is that we would have only a single model in our search application.